-Diabetes retinal screening through deep learning
+Diabetes retinal screening through AI

 Diabetic retinopathy (DR), a complication of the retina brought about by diabetes, is one of the most frequent reasons for vision loss in European adults between 25 and 60 years of age.
 When detected early, treatment can effectively reduce or prevent vision loss.
 To date however, national screening programs have been available in only a few countries and even then, they are costly.